Factbox: Who is hoping to be Britain's next prime minister?

 He told a magazine he would probably be Conservative Party leader if standing for the role were like applying for a job as chief executive.
 “But ... that isn’t the way the decision is done,” he said.

 Mordaunt is one of the last remaining pro-Brexit members of May’s cabinet.
-She became Britain’s first female defense secretary this month.
+She became Britain’s first female defence secretary this month.

 A Royal Navy reservist, Mordaunt was previously international development minister.
 Many had expected her to join the wave of resignations that followed the publication of May’s draft withdrawal deal.

-Rudd resigned as interior minister last year after facing outrage over her department’s treatment of some long-term Caribbean residents wrongly labeled illegal immigrants.
+Rudd resigned as interior minister last year after facing outrage over her department’s treatment of some long-term Caribbean residents wrongly labelled illegal immigrants.

 She backed ‘Remain’ in 2016 and has opposed a ‘no deal’ exit, meaning she could win support from pro-EU Conservative lawmakers.
 But she struggled to retain her seat at the 2017 election and has one of the smallest majorities in parliament.